zachlehman99/flask-todo/README.md

 1. You can first fork then clone the repository

-2. Then you can make you own virtual environment with     python3 -m venv <name>
+2. Then you can make you own virtual environment with     python3 -m venv &lt;name&gt;

 3. Activate the environment     source venv/bin/activate